Univariate regression

 50% 75% 97.5% n_eff Rhat

-Discussion : Look just at the posterior distribution of the slope right above.
+Discussion : Look only at the posterior distribution of the slope above.
 Do we have evidence that there’s a relationship between bill length and bill depth.

 Posterior predictions in R